YankeeZuluDev/MatchThree/README.md

 * [GridTileSwapper](https://github.com/YankeeZuluDev/MatchThree/blob/main/Assets/Scripts/MatchThreeGrid/GridTileSwapper.cs)
 * [GridItemsManager](https://github.com/YankeeZuluDev/MatchThree/blob/main/Assets/Scripts/MatchThreeGrid/GridItemsManager.cs)

-Each part has it`s own corresponding prefab, that is instantiated and has it`s dependencies resolved by Zenject`s installer, allowing for great aggregation relations between these parts.
+Each part has it's own corresponding prefab, that is instantiated and has it's dependencies resolved by Zenject`s installer, allowing for great aggregation relations between these parts.

 ### Game event system
 This game uses an event system to handle in-game events such as LevelCompleteEvent or StartNewLevelEvent.
 The event system is implemented uisng ScriptableObjects, making it simple, convenient and extendible.
 The event system consists of 2 classes: GameEvent and GameEventListener.
 [GameEvent class](https://github.com/YankeeZuluDev/MatchThree/blob/main/Assets/Scripts/Events/GameEvent.cs) provides a way to create custom game events that can be triggered by different components.
 It allows for flexible event handling and communication between different parts of the game.
 [GameEventListener class](https://github.com/YankeeZuluDev/MatchThree/blob/main/Assets/Scripts/Events/GameEventListener.cs) is responsible for listening to a specific GameEvent and triggering a UnityEvent response when that event is raised.
 GameEventListener can be attached to any gameobject.
 Event system is implemented using [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).